kaiser-rpg/KaiserRPG.github.io/_data/spell/note2.md

 On a hit, a target must make a SR Check; a target can choose to fail.

-All entities in an area cnetered on a point of your choice must make a SR Check; ...
+All entities in an area centered on a point of your choice must make a SR Check; ...

 All entities of your choice in an area centered on a point of your choice ...